cbonello/flutter_app_intents/README.md

 ## Navigation with App Intents

-Our plugin excels at handling app navigation through voice commands and shortcuts.
+Our plugin excels at handling app navigation through voice commands and shortcuts on both iOS and Android.
 Here's how to implement navigation intents:

 ### Navigation Intent Pattern

-For navigation, use `needsToContinueInApp: true` to tell iOS to focus your app and `OpensIntent` return type in Swift:
+Navigation intents work on both platforms with the same Flutter code.
+The platform-specific part is just how the intent is invoked:

+**Platform-Specific Invocation:**

+- **iOS**: Use `OpensIntent` return type in Swift and `needsToContinueInApp: true` in Flutter
+- **Android**: Use the same deep link scheme (`app://intent/<identifier>`), navigation happens automatically when the Flutter handler returns

 **iOS Implementation:**
 ```swift